Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 ## Other Tools
 1. [Object.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys): a method that returns an object's keys in an array.
 Our secret weapon to be able to iterate over an *object*.
-2. Parameters & Arguments are essentially variables that you declare and assign directly in a function's declaration (parameter) and it's invocation (argument)
+2. Parameters & Arguments: are essentially variables that you declare and assign directly in a function's declaration (parameter) and it's invocation (argument)

 ## Warm Up
 Use [this Jam Board](https://jamboard.google.com/d/1nEAvHoxvjDAw7wqQDA1D8AlJ1jS-7vZD8gUQAOT5lDY/edit?usp=sharing) to tell me everything you know about dot and bracket notations.

-List any questions/confusion you have on page 2.
+Use page 2 to note any questions/confusion you have.

 ## Review the basics